davidhellmann/baukasten-grid/readme.md

 @import '~baukasten-grid/scss/baukasten-grid';
 ```

-### Advanced Usage
+### Advanced usage
 Your project is so special?
-No Problem!
+No problem!
-You can overwrite the default Settings Map with your own settings.
+You can overwrite the default settings map with your own settings.
-Now, it your `app.scss` must look like this:
+Add this to your main CSS file before you import `baukasten-grid`
 ```scss
 // First: you have to add the Map
 $bk-grid-settings-custom: (